Vieux Château Certan 1997 OWC

 Creator of great wines since 1745 - Pomerol

-Vieux Château Certan is more than a simple wine estate — it is a legend of the Bordeaux terroir, located at the heart of Pomerol.
-Renowned for producing some of the finest wines in the world, this historic property boasts a heritage dating back to the 16th century.
+Vieux Château Certan is more than a simple wine estate — it is a legend of the Bordeaux terroir, situated at the heart of Pomerol.
+Recognised for producing some of the finest wines in the world, this historic property boasts a heritage dating back to the 16th century.
 Its ancestral expertise, combined with meticulous family management, makes it a symbol of elegance and quality.
-This grand cru is distinguished by its inimitable style, combining aromatic richness, subtlety of flavours, and an exceptional ageing potential.
+This grand cru stands out for its inimitable style, blending aromatic richness, subtlety of flavour and an exceptional ageing potential.

-Vieux Château Certan occupies a singular place on the Pomerol plateau thanks to its atypical grape variety composition for the appellation.
-Where the majority of estates rely almost exclusively on Merlot, Vieux Château Certan maintains a significant proportion of Cabernet Franc and Cabernet Sauvignon, a direct legacy of its Bordeaux past.
-This distinctive feature gives it a structure, elegance and aromatic complexity that brings it closer to the great Médocs than to its Pomerol neighbours.
+Vieux Château Certan holds a singular place on the Pomerol plateau thanks to its atypical grape blend for the appellation.
+Where the majority of estates rely almost exclusively on Merlot, Vieux Château Certan retains a significant proportion of Cabernet Franc and Cabernet Sauvignon, a direct legacy of its Bordeaux heritage.
+This distinctive character gives it a structure, an elegance, and an aromatic complexity that bring it closer to the great Médocs than to its Pomerol neighbours.
 The result is a wine of great precision, recognisable above all others, with exceptional length on the palate and an outstanding ageing potential.

 The terroir of Vieux Château Certan is one of the most complex and precious in Pomerol.
 Located at the heart of the clay-gravel plateau, the estate benefits from a mosaic of soils blending deep blue clays, gravels and ancient sands.
 This pedological diversity, combined with an ideal exposition, allows for the expression of an aromatic palette of great richness: ripe dark fruits, floral notes, gentle spices and characteristic mineral nuances.
 It is precisely this telluric complexity that gives the wines of Vieux Château Certan their unique tension and their remarkable ability to age over several decades.